Cinema of Estonia

 Cinema of Estonia is the film industry of the Republic of Estonia.
 The motion pictures have won international awards and each year new Estonian films are seen at film festivals around the globe.

 1896—1911

 The first "moving pictures" were screened in Tallinn in 1896.
 The first movie theater was opened in 1908.
-First local documentary was made in 1908 with the production of a newsreel about Swedish King Gustav V’s visit to Tallinn.
+The first local documentary was made in 1908 with the production of a newsreel about Swedish King Gustav V’s visit to Tallinn.

 1912—1918

 The first Estonian documentary was created by Johannes Pääsuke in 1912 that was followed by a short film Karujaht Pärnumaal (Bear Hunt in Pärnumaa) in 1914.
 The first movie studio in Estonia, Estonia Film Tartus (The Tartu Studio of Estonia Film), was established by Johannes Pääsuke (1892–1918).
 Pääsuke produced documentaries, short films and pictures of Estonian nature for the Estonian National Museum.
 Karujaht Pärnumaal (Bear-Hunt in Pärnu County, 1914) was the first fictional short film made in Estonia.
 In total, eight films made by J. Pääsuke have survived and are stored at the Estonian Film Archives.